Being Black and Brown in Bioethics

 There is growing evidence of racial inequity in academia and healthcare.
 Bioethics postgraduate researchers (PGRs) are students working at the intersection of these two systems, yet the experiences of ethnic minority PGRs working in bioethics are comparatively underexplored.
 This study aims to understand the experiences of PGRs from ethnic minority backgrounds working in UK bioethics, by investigating the extent to which they are affected by (in)direct racism at individual and/or systemic levels.
 The study also aims to identify possible strategies for reducing racial inequity in bioethics.

-Following this, data from interviews will be thematically analysed to identify existing issues and possible strategies for resolving these issues.
+Our approach has been guided by the principles of co-design.
+Interviews, exploring bioethics PGRs’ experiences of racism, will be conducted with PGRs and early career researchers (ECRs) in the UK.
+Data from interviews will be thematically analysed to identify existing issues and possible strategies for resolving these issues.
 The research team will then host an online workshop, to which interview participants will be invited, where the preliminary themes will be presented.
 The research team will seek feedback from workshop participants on these themes and the proposed strategies for reducing racial inequity.
 The entire study will be conducted using online resources to minimise costs and our carbon footprint, while promoting accessibility.
 Findings will be disseminated among research participants and the IME, presented at national conferences, and published in leading bioethics journals.

 This study follows on from existing efforts to engage with meaningful and high-quality inclusive research.
 We hope that by mapping the current landscape and learning from both positive and negative experiences, this study will take important initial steps in improving research culture within UK bioethics.